bitsensor/php/README.md

     php composer.phar install
     ```

 * [Optional] The application contains hooks that are used to trace PDO executions.
-This feature only works with [uopz](https://github.com/krakjoe/uopz) installed.
+This feature only works with php 7 and [uopz](https://github.com/krakjoe/uopz) installed.

     ```bash
     pecl install uopz